 Pricing services and how to increase client fees is a sensitive topic for accountants who run growing firms.
 In the following video, I explain the buying process that our clients go through and how to make the best use of it to be able to increase your fees and accurately price your services without much resistance.

-A hot topic for every accountant who runs a small firm I’ve come across is how to raise your fees, how to put your fees up.
-So in this section, I’m going to talk about the process, the buying journey that people go through, and what this means for how you set your fees.
+A hot topic for every accountant who runs a small firm I've come across is how to raise your fees, or how to put your prices up.
+So in this section, I'm going to talk about the buying journey that people go through, and what this means for how you set your fees.

-So first and foremost, people always start in their buying journey, and this is based on the work by Neil Rackham.
-He has been selling fame and research he did in the 70s about what it is that helps people buy and people start in the first stage, status quo, everything’s fine in my world.
-At that point they’re not thinking about wanting a new accountant, their current accountant is delivering, everything’s great for them.
-But we move in a fast-moving world, and very few people are ever in “everything is fine in my world”, they’re often in “I have a problem, I have a need”.
+People always start in their buying journey in the first stage, "everything's fine in my world."
+At that point they're not thinking about wanting a new accountant, their current accountant is delivering, everything's great for them.
+But we move in a fast-moving world, and very few people are ever in "everything is fine in my world", they're often in "I have a problem, I have a need".

-Now, think about it.
 Think about something that maybe is not quite right in your accountancy firm.
 What are you doing about it?
-At this stage you’re researching, you’re looking for stuff.
-Now they might be a very conscious search.
-It might be, should we say a little bit more of a, a subconscious search, that you are primed and looking for this information.
-But you’re going to be looking at the internet; you’re going to be asking for recommendations.
+At this stage you're researching, you're looking for answers.
+Now that might be a very conscious search or a more subconscious search in that you are primed and looking for this information.
+But you're going to be looking at the internet and asking for recommendations.
 What you are going to be doing at this point is trying to answer the question of do I need to worry about this?
 Can I safely ignore it?

-Let’s think about this in an accountancy context.
-This might be where you’re worrying something about maybe your cash flow, but your accountant’s not in getting back to you.
-It might be actually that you’ve not even involved your accountant yet, and you’re just concerned a little bit about your cash flow, maybe you’ve had a bit of bad debt, and so you start looking about how do I get that money back.
+Let's think about this in an accountancy context.
+You're worrying something about your cash flow, but your accountant's not in getting back to you.
+Maybe you've had a bit of bad debt, and so you start thinking about how to get that money back.

-Then what happens is you generally then realize what you’re going to do.
-So when I say what I mean, your outcome, this is when you get to define your outcome.
-Now at this point, you haven’t decided how you’re going to get from a to B, but you know what B is.
-So let’s take somebody that’s maybe thinking they’ve got a bad debt coming.
-At that point, they realize they need to do something about it, but they don’t know how to approach it.
-At this point, they are still going to be asking questions; they’re going to start researching but with a different tack to what before.
-They’re going to be very “how-to”, what’s the implication of bad debt?
+Then what happens is you slowly realise what you need.
+You haven't decided how you're going to get from A to B, but you know what B is.
+So let's take somebody that's maybe thinking they've got a bad debt coming.
+At that point, they realize they need to do something about it, but they don't know how to approach it.
+They are still going to be asking questions; they're going to start researching but with a different tack to what before.
+They're going to be very "how-to", what's the implication of bad debt?
 Can I take them to the Small Claims Court?
 Should I talk to my accountant about this?
 What can my accountant do about it?
-And they’re going to be in that stage.
+And they're going to be in that stage.